- Student Life

-The Chair of the Academic Committee shall be the Managing Director and Academic Principal.
+The Chair of the Academic Committee shall be the Principal and Chief Executive Officer.

-The Chair of the Equality, Diversity and Inclusion Committee shall be the Head of Equality, Diversity and Inclusion.
+The Chair of the Equality, Diversity and Inclusion Committee shall be the Head of Governance and Company Secretary.

 The following shall be permitted to attend directors’ meetings (i.e. a meeting of the Board of Directors) and participate in discussions: